wp-plugins/google-calendar-feed-parser/readme.txt

 1. This is a shot of the plugin in action in the sidebar of a blog.

 == Changelog ==

+0.4 (not yet released): This version will add error handling to the SimpleXML code as well as various features requested/suggested/submitted by several users of the plugin.

 0.3: Switched from using file\_get\_contents() to retrieve URL (which isn't allowed by many hosting providers) to using the WordPress function wp\_remote\_fopen().
 This function firsts attempts to use fopen() to get the file and, if that fails, proceeds to use cURL.